North Korea Nuclear Threat Evolving: Time To Effectively React Diminishing, Warns Top US General

-A top U.S. general told American lawmakers this week that North Korea’s missile program was progressing at an unprecedented pace and the window that allows the U.S. military to detect, react, and mitigate potential nuclear weapons threats was growing increasingly smaller.
+A top U.S. general told American lawmakers this week that North Korea’s missile program was progressing at an unprecedented pace, and the window that allows the U.S. military to detect, react, and mitigate potential nuclear weapons threats was growing increasingly smaller.

 At present, the United States has the capability of detecting and thwarting any ballistic missile threat that North Korea might mount, according to General Lori Robinson, head of the NORAD (North American Aerospace Defense Command), the military missile detection and defense organization that protects Canada and the U.S. The Agence France-Presse reported last week that Robinson told Congress she was “extremely confident” of the U.S. military’s capability to intercept an ICBM (InterContinental Ballistic Missile) headed for America in the event that North Korea’s leader, Kim Jong-Un, should succeed in developing such technology.